macton/arch-linux-install-notes/arm-chromebook-chroot/README.md

 * Note: may only be a problem on some older Arch Linux images.
 * Also: This can also be symptomatic of nosuid set on the device. (did you remount the sdcard?)
+* Update: No issue encounted on latest as of 16 Sep 2013

 Fix ping: